t-monaghan/t-monaghan.github.io/content/posts/better-options-in-go.md

 }
 ```

-So far I'm enjoying the pattern, and looking forward to seeing how it pans out for me as altar becomes more complex, but I'm keen to hear what you think, please let me know in the comments of my post here:
+So far I'm enjoying the pattern, and looking forward to seeing how it pans out for me as altar becomes more complex, but I'm keen to hear what you think, please let me know in the comments of my post [here](https://www.linkedin.com/posts/tfmonaghan_heres-why-you-should-change-how-you-define-activity-7336684023575924738-0zFi?utm_source=share&utm_medium=member_desktop&rcm=ACoAAEAwQfcB3RH6QLzemkVqDW_V3q6H51zJDhw)